 Preparing the Base for the Budget according to Funding

 The first step in preparing a budget is to identify the budget goals and how they will be achieved.
-Factors such as the business’s socio-economic surroundings, sales trends, etc., have to be taken into consideration for setting the goals.
+Factors such as the business’s socioeconomic surroundings, sales trends, etc., have to be taken into consideration for setting goals.
 Also, these goals have to be set according to the economic resources available to the company.
 A budget will be of no use without proper funding.

 Creating a Cost Buffer

-The next step in a budget is to scrutinize the costing for the business.
+The next step in a budget is to scrutinize the cost for the business.
 Also, evaluating factors that can affect input costs during the budget period has to be done.
 Revision of the compensation plans of the employees takes place every year in most companies.
 To make the budget realistic and achievable, proper provisions should be created for variations in these costs and compensation plans.

 Preparation of Revenue and Expenditure Budgets

 The next important step is to prepare different types of subsidiary budgets for the organization.
-Proper and realistic forecasts for the different types of budgets such as sales, production, cash, purchase, labor and overheads, selling, and general and administrative expenses have to be made.
+Proper and realistic forecasts for the different types of budgets, such as sales, production, cash, purchase, labor and overheads, selling, and general and administrative expenses, have to be made.
 A realistic plan for the sources of revenue is the need for the budget period.
-Planning of expenditure should be accordingly as the company cannot spend more than what it earns.
+Planning of expenditure should be done accordingly as the company cannot spend more than what it earns.
 Thus, the revenue target decides and dictates the expected quantum of expenses to achieve these revenue targets.

 Incorporating Departmental Budgets